(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Become imitators of me, just as I also imitate the Anointed.

 On Men and Women

-- Now, I commend you because you did – and do – remember me in everything, and you hold tightly to the traditions just as I delivered them to you.
+- Now, I commend you because you have remembered me in everything, and you hold tightly to the traditions just as I delivered them to you.

 - But every woman praying or prophesying with her head uncovered dishonors her head.
-For she is one and the same with the woman who did – and does – shave her head.(3)“the woman who did – and does – shave her head” could also be translated “the woman who was – and is – shaved” because the endings for the Greek middle and passive voice are the same for this word.
+For she is one and the same with the woman who has shaved her head.(3)“the woman who has shaved her head” could also be translated “the woman who is *shaved” because the endings for the Greek middle and passive voice are the same for this word.
 This almost certainly refers to the women of the Isle of Lesbos, not terribly far from Corinth.
 (It’s likely where the term “lesbian” came from.)
 Lucian of Samosata (125 – 180 AD) wrote in Dialogues of the Courtesans about a character named Megilla who was a “rich Lesbian woman” who had the “skin of her head which was shaved close“.
 He also writes of: “women like that in Lesbos, with faces like men, and unwilling to consort with men, but only with women, as though they themselves were men“.
 These women from the Isle of Lesbos rejected every form of male authority, and signified this partially by shaving off their hair, or cutting it very short like men did.

-- For also, man wasn’t created for woman, but woman for man.
+- For also, man wasn’t created for the woman’s sake, but woman for the man’s sake.